 Bioware confirmed that they are working on Anthem crashing issues which should get fixed in one of the future patches.
 On top of that, the developer listed a number of implemented fixes since the day one patch landed on 21 February 2019.

 Anthem's first big patch introduced much-needed improvements and changes that players have been asking ever since the looter shooter's beta tests.
-While many were finally able to play the game as intended, others weren't so lucky, and for them, the day one patch was nothing but bad news .
+While many were finally able to play the game as intended, others weren't so lucky, and for them, the day one patch was nothing but .

 The Reddit mega thread for day one patch bugs was quickly filled with numerous comments from players who started encountering issues they didn't have before the patch.
 Bioware's Community Manager responded that the developers are working on some issues and that fixes are expected soon.

 Well, the fixes are here, but there's still no reason for celebration for those who encountered the biggest problems, such as crashing to desktop.
 These issues are tougher to identify and fixes for them will land in one of the future updates.
 Furthermore, the developers are hopeful to fix the bug which prevents the final boss from spawning and HDR issues.